 How to Access this Program

-To access this program, you must be over the age of 19 with a developmental disability, fetal alcohol syndrom or autism.
-Referrals are made though Community Living BC.
+To access this program, you must be over the age of 19 with a developmental disability, fetal alcohol syndrome, or autism.
+Referrals are made through Community Living BC.
 Families or individuals who receive alternate funding for respite services may access this program without a referral.
-To find out more about the program, please contact Jason Banbury at 604-467-8700 EXT 108 or by email firstname.lastname@example.org
+To find out more about the program please see our Children’s Respite Services Information page or contact our Adult Respite Liaison Shelby Ellis at 604-467-8700 or by email firstname.lastname@example.org.